 There are over 60 active Duke of Edinburgh (DofE) Centres across Somerset and the number grows each year, reflecting school and college leaders’ recognition of DofE as the world’s most successful youth development programme.
-Across the County, work with schools, colleges, SEND providers and PRUs as well as offer a ‘Somerset Open Award’ package, enabling young people to achieve an award directly with Somerset Council’s DofE Team.
+Across the County, work with schools, colleges, Special Educational Needs and/or Disabilities (SEND) providers and PRUs as well as offer a ‘Somerset Open Award’ package, enabling young people to achieve an award directly with Somerset Council’s DofE Team.

 Sign up and bursary fund